 Following the annual release cycle, Google presented us Android 6.0 Marshmallow on the October 5th.
 While this isn’t a big visual overhaul to the Android platform as compared to the 5.0 Lollipop release, it certainly packs in a lot of new features.

 With Marshmallow, Google tried fine tuning the user experience that Android offers and polishing the OS.
-Marshmallow builds up on what Lollipop delivered.
+Marshmallow builds up on what Lollipop delivered (You can check out Marshmallow vs Lollipop article for that matter).
 After upgrading, you will definitely experience the boost in performance and efficiency.
 Let’s have a look at 11 new Android Marshmallow features.

 Google has had a proud tradition of delighting its users by baking in some neat little Easter Eggs into its products.
 Same goes with Android Marshmallow.
 Head over to Settings and tap on About Phone.
 Tap several times on the Android Version to reveal the Easter egg.
 And you would be greeted by the updated Flappy Android game which, to be honest, is a little easier to play now.